ConnectedSystems/Streamfall.jl/docs/src/primer.md

 # Primer

 Streamfall is a stream network modelling framework with integrated systems analysis and modelling in mind.
 The aim is to simplify the construction of basin-scale hydrology models, itself a constituent of a larger system of systems.
 The overarching concepts are explained here.

+The motivation for Streamfall is to enable flexible modelling of a hydrological system.\
+This includes:

+- Representation of catchments with heterogenous combinations of rainfall-runoff models \
+  (each sub-catchment may be represented by a different hydrological model)
+- Support interaction with other models which may represent groundwater interactions or \
+  anthropogenic activity (e.g., water extractions)
+- High performance relative to available implementations in R and Python

 Primary components of the Streamfall framework include:

-1. The graph network defining the stream and the model associated with each node in the network
+1. The graph representing a network of gauges and the associated model
-2. Data for the basin, including climate data and hydrologic interactions driven by other systems
+2. Data for the basin, including climate data and hydrologic interactions \
+   driven by other systems
 3. The functions which run the network as a whole and individual nodes

 ## Defining a network